Find Trade Colleges

 Types of Speech-Language Pathology Assistant Jobs

-In the United States, there were 97,300 jobs for Speech-Language Pathology Assistant in 2016.
+In 2016, there was an estimated number of 97,300 jobs in the United States for Speech-Language Pathology Assistant.
 New jobs are being produced at a rate of 11.7% which is above the national average.
 The Bureau of Labor Statistics predicts 11,400 new jobs for Speech-Language Pathology Assistant by 2026.
-Due to new job openings and attrition, there will be an average of 13,700 job openings in this field each year.
+The BLS estimates 13,700 yearly job openings in this field.

 undefined